McKendree University assistant Mike Harrison named Belleville East football coach

 Harrison also has high expectations for his football program.

-“I can assure you that whatever goals, hopes or expectations people have for this football program that mine or even higher,” Harrison said.
-“But we’re not going to talk about winning this amount of game.
-Instead we’re going to talk about how we’re how we’re going to get it done.
+“I can assure you that whatever goals, hopes or expectations people have for this football program that mine are even higher,” Harrison said.
+“But we’re not going to talk about winning this amount of games.
+Instead we’re going to talk about how we’re going to get it done.

 “We’re going to develop a process to attack every single day, to get better every day and do the right things it takes to be successful.
 If we can get that process through to the guys, the wins and losses will take care of themselves.”